The Performance of Desktop Applications in the ManyCore Era

 But the situation is far from hopeless.
 Developers of desktop applications have not had good reasons to program for multiprocessors until recently.
 Consider, for example, the xBox 360 platform, which is a three-way 64-bit multiprocessor with a parallel vector graphics co-processor (GPU) that is capable of performing something like 20 billion vector operations per second.
 The rich, immersive user experience associated with a well-designed xBox 360 application is a harbinger of the future of the Windows desktop as we start to build desktop applications that fully exploit multi-core architecture machines.

 But getting there will be a serious challenge.
 I say that for several main reasons:

 · Although the software industry has made significant progress in parallel programming, there is no general purpose method available that can reliably take a serial process and turn it into a multi-threaded parallel processing application.
 While some parallel programming patterns like “divide-and-conquer” can be used in many situations, most applications still require parallelization on a case by case basis.

 · Multiple threads executing in parallel have non-determinative execution patterns that introduce subtle errors that can be very difficult to debug with existing developer tools.

 · If adding a little parallelism to a serial application often leads to major speed-ups, there are often diminishing returns from adding more and more parallel processing threads.
 Determining an optimal number of parallel processing threads can be quite difficult in practice.

-More about the multi-core challenge and related topics in software performance in the next blog post.-- mbf
+More about the multi-core challenge and related topics in software performance in a future blog post.

 During lunch and the other periods when I wasn’t even at my desk, utilization of the machine never dropped below 2%, for which I can thank all those background threads in both Windows Vista and Office 2007 that wake up and execute from time to time, regardless of whether I am using the machine or not.